gaswigar/ST558-Project-1/README.md

 ```

     ## Response [https://records.nhl.com/site/api/franchise-skater-records?cayenneExp=franchiseId=1]
-    ##   Date: 2020-06-11 15:40
+    ##   Date: 2020-06-13 02:41
     ##   Status: 200
     ##   Content-Type: application/json
     ##   Size: 1.07 MB

 Now we need to convert the request object into text.
 We do this by using
-the content function and specifying the output and encoding.
-Then we use
+the content function and specifying the output format and encoding.
+Then
-fromJSON to convert the data into a usable object.
-The flatten option
+we use fromJSON to convert the data into a usable object.
+The flatten
-turns nested data frames into a single data frame.
+option turns nested data frames into a single data frame.
+The
+request\_list object is a list containing two elements.
+The first is
+named “data” and contains our data while the second is called “total”
+telling us the number of records received.

 ``` r
 request_text<-content(get_request,"text",encoding='UTF-8')